SadProcessor/Cheats/DogWhispererV2.md

 WITH n
 MATCH
 (n)-[r:MemberOf*1..]->(m:Group)
-WHERE NOT m.name ENDS WITH '@EXTERNAL.LOCAL
+WHERE NOT m.name ENDS WITH '@EXTERNAL.LOCAL'
 RETURN n,r,m
 ```